dtaipov/KeyChain/source/index.html.md

 openssl_version|`string`|required openssl version.
 build|`string`|required operating system.

-## Get the number of the current KeyChain version
+## Current KeyChain version number

 You can request the number of the current version you are using.
 ### Command